krausewe/krausewe.github.io/index.md

   <tr>
     <td class="test">November 2022</td>
-    <td> <i>Presentation</i> at the <a href="https://www.oegpw.at/fileadmin/user_upload/Political_Science_Day_2022_Programm.pdf" target="_blank" rel="noopener noreferrer">Political Science Day 2022</a> of the Asutrian Political Science Association (AuPSA) at the University of Graz.
+    <td> <i>Presentation</i> at the <a href="https://www.oegpw.at/fileadmin/user_upload/Political_Science_Day_2022_Programm.pdf" target="_blank" rel="noopener noreferrer">Political Science Day 2022</a> of the Austrian Political Science Association (AuPSA) at the University of Graz.
 I presented results of a survey experiment conducted with Christina Gahn.
 In our research, we ask whether and how public opinion polls can be best communicated to voters and how different graphical displays of polls affects citizens' vote decisions.</td>
   </tr>

   <tr>